 - Your child who is under age 21,

 - An employee who is under age 18 at any time during the year, unless performing household work is the employee's principal occupation.
-If the employee is a student, providing household work is not considered to be his or her principal occupation.
+If the employee is a student, providing household work isn't considered to be his or her principal occupation.

-You are not required to withhold federal income tax from wages you pay to a household employee.
-However, if your employee asks you to withhold federal income tax and you agree, you will need a completed Form W-4 (PDF), Employee's Withholding Allowance Certificate from your employee.
-See Publication 15, (Circular E), Employer's Tax Guide, which has tax withholding tables that are updated each year.
+You're not required to withhold federal income tax from wages you pay to a household employee.
+However, if your employee asks you to withhold federal income tax and you agree, you'll need a completed Form W-4 (PDF), Employee's Withholding Allowance Certificate from your employee.
+See Publication 15, (Circular E), Employer's Tax Guide, for tax withholding tables that are updated each year.

 If you paid cash wages to household employees totaling more than $1,000 in any calendar quarter during the calendar year or the prior year, you generally must pay federal unemployment tax (FUTA) tax on the first $7,000 of cash wages you pay to each household employee.
-However, do not count wages paid to your spouse, your child who is under the age of 21, or your parent.
-The amounts you pay to these individuals are also not considered wages subject to FUTA tax.
+However, don't count wages paid to your spouse, your child who is under the age of 21, or your parent.
+Also, don't consider the amounts you pay to these individuals as wages subject to FUTA tax.
 Generally, you can take a credit against your FUTA tax liability for amounts you paid into state unemployment funds.
-A state that has not repaid money it borrowed from the federal government to pay unemployment benefits is a "credit reduction state."
 If you paid wages that are subject to the unemployment compensation laws of a credit reduction state, your FUTA tax credit may be reduced.
-See the Form 1040, Schedule H Instructions, or enter “Employers in Credit Reduction States” on the IRS.gov website for more information.
+A state that hasn't repaid money it borrowed from the federal government to pay unemployment benefits is a "credit reduction state."
+See the Form 1040, Schedule H Instructions or search "employers in credit reduction states" on IRS.gov for more information.
 For specific dollar amounts and wages not counted, look under the heading "Do You Need To Pay Employment Taxes?" in Publication 926 (PDF).

 If you file Form 1040, Schedule H (PDF), you can avoid owing taxes with your return if you pay enough tax before you file your return to cover both the employment taxes for your household employee and your income tax.
-If you are employed, you can ask your employer to withhold more federal income tax from your wages during the year.
-You can also make estimated tax payments to the IRS during the year using Form 1040-ES (PDF).
+If you're employed, you can ask your employer to withhold more federal income tax from your wages during the year.
+You can also make estimated tax payments to the IRS during the year using Form 1040-ES (PDF), Estimated Tax for Individuals.

-You may have to pay an estimated tax underpayment penalty if you do not pay your household employment taxes during the year.
+You may have to pay an estimated tax underpayment penalty if you don't pay your household employment taxes during the year.
 Refer to Topic 306.

-For more information, refer to Publication 926, Household Employer's Tax Guide.
+For more information, refer to Publication 926 (PDF), Household Employer's Tax Guide.